LuciferChase/LuciferChase.github.io/_posts/2021-04-20-day-2-my-experience-in-1-afsb-dehradun-lucifer-chase.md

 3. What your friends or colleagues think about you?
 4. What you think about you and what kind of person you would like to become?

-Remember these questions are subject to each particular Centre and SSB and not the same for every SSB.
+Remember these questions are subject to each particular Center and SSB and not the same for every SSB.
 But in most cases, the questions are slight variations of this only.

 Since, most of the candidates know about these questions beforehand, almost everyone has the SD prepared and polished and full of ahhhhh well fake praises.